 Mr. Handley has worked in theatre for over twenty years in Buffalo, New York City, and across the country as an actor, teacher, director, and producer.
 As producer and director, his work has earned four Artie nominations as he oversaw a dozen musicals, including two local premieres: Stephen Sondheim’s SATURDAY NIGHT and Jason Robert Brown’s THE LAST FIVE YEARS.
 He has worked as an actor on stage in new, classic, and contemporary plays and musicals, television commercials, an award-winning independent soap opera, over two years as an entertainer on a Mississippi riverboat, and numerous developmental workshops of new plays and musicals.
 Along the way, his colleagues included many current Broadway performers, and several TONY-nominees.
 Locally, he earned two Artie nominations for Best Actor in a Musical: ASSASSINS and Alleyway’s REEFER MADNESS.
 As a teacher, he is on staff at the Broadway Mentors Program, has led various workshops on the craft, taught privately, and spent three years teaching BFA and BA theatre students Acting and Voice & Speech.
-Mr. Handley holds an MFA in Acting from Indiana University, a BFA in Musical Theatre from SUNY Fredonia, and is a graduate of Canisius High School where he received the Kenny Award.
+Mr. Handley holds an MFA in Acting from Indiana University, and a BFA in Musical Theatre from SUNY Fredonia.
 Mr. Handley is a member of Actors’ Equity Association.

 Mr. Becker is a graduate of State University of New York College at Buffalo with a Bachelors Degree in Theatre Arts.
 He has recently relocated from Brooklyn NY, where he spent 3 years working with Existence Media, developing the web series “Pity Applause”.
 He currently acts as Production Stage Manager for “NYC Podfest” and “Synthetic”, both Existence Media productions.
 Mr. Becker is also a member of the improv group Comic Sans.